orbittwz/AhornConsoleHelper/README.md

 It's possible to use this helper in the Map Editor for the game, called Ahorn.

 ## How to use:
-  1. enable the debug mode in the editor, by going to settings and choosing "enable debug dropmenu".
+  1. enable the debug mode in the editor, by going to edit-->settings-->debug tab-->checking "debug menu dropdown".
+  2. pressing update to save settings.
-  2. restart the program.
+  3. restart the program.
-  3. the debug menu should be available now, go to "test console" to show the console window, and paste any helper code block to run it.
+  4. the debug menu should be available now, go to debug-->"test console" to show the console window, and paste any helper code block to run it.